Idle0x/Drosera-Unique-Trap/TECHNICAL-GUIDE.md

 ---

 <details>
-<summary>Still having issues?</summary>
+<summary>Still having issues?
+Try one of the following options:</summary>

-1. Copy your error logs or take a screenshot of the issue.
+- Copy your error logs or take a screenshot of the issue.
-2. Join the Drosera Discord and post in **#technical-support** with your error, current step, network, and what you’ve tried.
+- Join the [Drosera Discord](https://discord.gg/drosera) and post in **#technical-support** with your error, current step, network, and what you’ve tried.
-3. Paste the full error into an AI tool (e.g., Gemini) for troubleshooting help.
+- Paste the full error into an AI tool (e.g., ChatGPT or Claude) for troubleshooting help.
-4. Check the official Drosera documentation, GitHub releases, or network status for known issues.
+- Check the official Drosera documentation, GitHub releases, or network status for known issues.

 </details>